Do I Really Need a Virtual Data Room? Comparing Data Rooms to Sites like DropBox

 As we’ve discussed in previous posts, the mergers and acquisitions market is seeing robust growth.
 In fact Goldman Sachs predicts M&A spending could reach $355 billion in 2018, a 6 percent increase over 2017.
 This uptick is being driven by such things as tax reform, digital strategies and M&A technology tools.
 But a merger or acquisition isn’t the only option when it comes to expanding into a new market, adding key products/services or building a customer base.
 In fact, strategic alliances and joint ventures are becoming increasingly popular for a variety of financial, operational and logistical reasons.

 In 2017, the number of data breach incidents in the U.S. hit a record high of 1,579 breaches (ITRC).
 This number indicates a nearly 44% increase over the record high figures reported for 2016.
 The best method of preventing a data breach is to ensure your data is adequately secure.
 Many businesses, however, make the mistake of sharing and storing sensitive data via email or other cloud services that do not guarantee encryption.
 It’s not surprising, then, that these unsecured spaces have become easy targets for hackers.
-A virtual data room (VDR) is the tool that every company needs in order to prevent information breaches.
+It’s currently estimated that the average cost of a data breach in the U.S. is $3.62 million, a staggeringly high figure that should make any business wary of a cyber attack.

 If 2017 is any indication, the corporate development landscape for the near-term can be summed up with the phrase “The more deals the merrier.”
 And firms that are seeing this trend run the gamut from new start-ups to established corporations.